jmgraham30/DS201_Fall2019/README.md

 # DS 201 Introduction to Data Science - Fall 2019

-## This is a github repository for course content for DS 201 Introduction to Data Science.
+## This is a GitHub repository of course content for DS 201 Introduction to Data Science.

 ### Course Information